Georgia appeals court will review decision on Trump case DA, bringing another delay

 The court's decision likely further diminishes chances that the Georgia election interference case goes to trial this year.

-This spring, Fulton Judge Scott McAfee allowed Willis to remain on the case — if the special prosecutor she had been in a romantic relationship with resigned.
+In March, Fulton Judge Scott McAfee allowed Willis to remain on the case — if the special prosecutor she had been in a romantic relationship with resigned.
+That special prosecutor, Nathan Wade, resigned.

-Trump and other defendants who first raised allegations of a conflict of interest appealed that decision.
+Trump and other defendants who first raised allegations of a conflict of interest appealed McAfee's decision.

-McAfee is unlikely to set a trial date before that time, meaning the case almost certainly remains unresolved before the November election.
+McAfee is unlikely to set a trial date before that time, meaning the case almost certainly remains unresolved before the November election, though pretrial hearings are expected to continue.

+"I think it effectively ends the ability of this case to get to trial this year," says Atlanta attorney Jen Jordan, a former Democratic candidate for Georgia attorney general.

+Jordan says she does not believe the appeals court is signaling they think McAfee's decision was wrong, but acknowledging the stakes of making sure it's right sooner rather than later.

 Trump's also facing federal charges for attempting to overturn his 2020 election loss and for mishandling classified documents.
 Both of those cases have also been delayed.